m4j-git/meteo-ow/README.md

-# Spring Boot App for Yandex Weather
+# Spring Boot App for OpenWeatherMap